 Dr. Hodges holds a B.S. in History, and an M.S. and ED.D in Counseling from Texas A&M - Commerce.
 He has over 38 years service in the field of Higher Education.
 In 1992 he was named an American Council of Education Fellow and served as Chair of the Council of Fellows during 1999-2000.
 In 2005 he was selected as the Citizen of the Year 2005 by the Katy Chamber of Commerce and in 2006, he won the Pinnacle Award from the Houston West Chamber.
 Dr. Hodges is active on many and various community boards and organizations throughout in the Houston area.

-R. Bruce Northcutt, Director, President and Chief Executive Officer, has served in his current capacity since November 2009 and was President and Chief Operating Officer from April 2003 until November 2009.
+R. Bruce Northcutt serves as Director at Westlake Chemical Corporation.
+Prior to his current role, he served as Director, President and CEO of Copano Energy, L.L.C. from November 2009 to May 2013 and was President and Chief Operating Officer from April 2003 until November 2009.
 Mr. Northcutt served as President of El Paso Global Networks Company (a subsidiary of El Paso Corporation) from November 2001 until April 2003; Managing Director of El Paso Global Networks Company from April 1999 until November 2001 and Vice President, Business Development, of El Paso Gas Services Company from January 1998 until April 1999.
 Mr. Northcutt began his career with Tenneco Oil Exploration and Production in 1982 working in the areas of drilling and production engineering.
 From 1988 until 1998, Mr. Northcutt held various levels of responsibility within several business units of El Paso Energy and its predecessor, Tenneco Energy, including supervision of pipeline supply and marketing as well as regulatory functions.
 Mr. Northcutt holds a Bachelor of Science degree in Petroleum Engineering from Texas Tech University and is a Registered Professional Engineer in Texas.

 Michael D. Preston, Executive Partner, Accenture